-A home appraisal is an independent appraisers’ opinion of the current market value of your home.
-Most home purchases in the Northern Virginia area are contingent on an appraisal – particularly if the home has a financing contingency.
+A home appraisal is an independent appraisers’ opinion of the current market value of your home, in most cases, the ones who have knowledge of this information are the realtors, like the ones from We Buy Houses in San Antonio.
+Most home purchases in the San Antonio area are contingent on an appraisal – particularly if the home has a financing contingency.

 For the lender the purpose of the appraisal is to make sure the price paid for a home is at or above the market price.
 Usually, the lender’s sole remedy in case of a mortgage default is the home itself.
 It is therefore important for the lender to make sure there is sufficient equity in the home to cover their loss if there is a default.

 So, what would happen if you have a ratified contract to purchase a home and the appraisal came in lower than the agreed to purchase price?

 Well, the answer would be the NVAR regional sales contract.
 The pertinent appraisal section of the Northern Virginia Association of Realtors sales contract is as follows:

 APPRAISAL CONTINGENCY This Contract __ is contingent OR __ is not contingent upon an Appraisal pursuant to this paragraph.
 Purchaser shall have until 9 p.m.
 21 Days (minimum of 21 days recommended) following the Date of Ratification to obtain an Appraisal (“Appraisal Deadline”).
 In the event that neither box is checked, this Contract is contingent upon an Appraisal pursuant to this paragraph and the Appraisal Deadline is the Financing Deadline set forth above.
 Purchaser shall provide Notice to Seller by the Appraisal Deadline, as follows:

 A. The Appraisal is equal to or greater than the Sales Price.
 This contingency has been satisfied and removed.
 The parties shall proceed to Settlement; OR